 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-: [1].
+Daniel Todt: Most of our research now depends on infectious particles of both states, enveloped and naked.
+First articles using our techniques are currently being published [1].

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.